Opportunity Classes (O.C.) - A beginner's guide

 3. Thinking skills (30 multiple-choice questions, 30 minutes)

-The exam will be different to previous years, with a greater focus on mathematical problem-solving and verbal English reasoning skills.
+The exam is different to the exams prior to 2021, with a greater focus on mathematical problem-solving and verbal English reasoning skills.

 From 2021 - 2026, the new test will be written by British company, Cambridge Assessment Admissions Testing.

-Our practice tests have been adjusted to mimic the style of their tests and the type of questions that will likely be asked.
+Our practice tests mimic the style of their tests and the type of questions that will likely be asked.
+We are constantly updating our test materials to keep up to date with testing content trends.

-In 2022 and 2023, the test will be on paper however in future years it may be delivered digitally by local software company, Janison.
+In 2024, the test will be on paper however in future years it may be delivered digitally by local software company, Janison.

 The results are entirely from the performance in the Opportunity Class Test.
 There are no school marks calculated as part of students's results.